hanzvibes/InstaJS/README.md

 ![Logo](https://raw.githubusercontent.com/hanzvibes/InstaJS/main/assets/banner.png)

-# InstaJS v3
+# InstaJS v3.1

 A simple NodeJS based tool to help increase engagement on Instagram accounts and to interact between accounts effortlessly.

 ## 🌟 Features

-- View all story from feeds [ DONATE Only ]🔥
+- View all stories from feeds🔥
+- Unfollow Inactive user 🔥
+- Unfollow user if they haven't any post 🔥
-- Like All post from Hashtag [ New ]🔥
+- Like All post from Hashtag🔥
-- Comment All post from Hashtag [ New ]🔥
+- Comment All post from Hashtag🔥
-- Follow All people from Hashtag [ New ]🔥
+- Follow All people from Hashtag🔥
-- Follow user by Target Following [ New ]🔥
+- Follow user by Target Following🔥
-- Follow user by Target Followers [ New ]🔥
+- Follow user by Target Followers🔥
 - Delete all post / media on your account
 - Like all post on your feed
 - Like all post from your custom target profile